Jure-Pokerznik/PyScraper/README.md

 ## Changelog

-### September, 14
+### September 14, 2018

 * Seperated scrapers into folders
 * Finished Mimovrste scraper for lowest prices of hard drives

+### September 15, 2018

+* Created the initial state of the website that will show everything

 ## TODO

 + Add handling for unavailable disks in the mimovrste-lowest-price
 + Add all available HDDs from mindfactory
-+ Create php site that will display all data
-+ Add SQL dump with daily prices
++ Add SQL/CSV dump with daily prices
 + Replace any commas into underscores or similar characters
 + Statistics for all-time lowest / highest + average prices for each category
++ Bootstrap website

+## Working on
++ Create php site that will display all data